gravitational/teleport/docs/4.0/admin-guide.md

 value is `host:port`, Teleport will prepend `http`.

 It's important to note that in order for Teleport to use HTTP CONNECT tunnelling, the `HTTP_PROXY` and `HTTPS_PROXY` environment variables must be set within Teleport's environment.
-When launching Teleport with systemd, this will probably involve adding some lines to your systemd unit file.
-You can also optionally set the `NO_PROXY` environment variable to avoid use of the proxy when accessing specified hosts/netmasks:
+You can also optionally set the `NO_PROXY` environment variable to avoid use of the proxy when accessing specified hosts/netmasks.
+When launching Teleport with systemd, this will probably involve adding some lines to your systemd unit file:

 ```
 [Service]